Data-Provenance-Initiative/Data-Provenance-Collection/notebooks/README.md

 ## TODO

-* Add the audio and video datasets to the refs/licenses table
+* use the current data

 * Mock up audio table
-* Mock up video table
+* could we add Year to the Text table as well, like you've done with the video table.
+* remove the Dataset Types columns I think as they are least interesting
+* Should we sort by year in all tables rather than alphabetically -- wdyt?

+* rerun all the tables

 ## After paste into doc
 Formatting tweaks still needed after pasting these tables into the LaTeX doc: